How to Take a Commercial Door Handle Off (Lever & Mortise Guide)

 How do I know what type of commercial door handle I have?

-What if the screws are stuck?
+What if the mounting screws are stuck or stripped?

 Can I remove a commercial door handle without a key?